PJKmiec/RingClock/README.md

 <!-- ABOUT THE PROJECT -->
 ## About

 The RingClock is a simple SVG-based widget for your website.
-The idea, inspired by smartwatch faces, is that except for the central watch face the date and time are visualized by circular rings around the face - each with tracking of the current progress and individually configurable color.
+The idea, inspired by smartwatch faces, is that except for the central watch face, the date and time are additionally visualized by circular rings around the face - each with tracking of the current "progress" (e.g. day of month VS month's length) and individually configurable color.
 The clock works in realtime, with continually updated rings progress and watch face.

-Pros:
+**Pros:**
 * Ease of use - just add the ID to an element where you want to display the clock
 * Flexible configuration - change the color of any ring + ring thickness + watch face CSS attributes
-* Minimum configuration required - you can launch the clock without touching configuration, the dimensions will be inherited from the container and default configuration will be used
+* Minimum configuration required - you can launch the clock without touching the configuration, the dimensions will be inherited from the container and default configuration will be used

 <p align="right">(<a href="#top">back to top</a>)</p>